Home

 Phoenix Park - Dublin

 The name of the Phoenix Park is not derived from the mythical bird but the gaelic Fionn Uisce (which means clear water) and is the largest (1752 acres) enclosed park in Europe.
-It is bigger than all the parks in London put together and twice the size of Central Park in New York.
+In fact, it is bigger than all the parks in London put together and twice the size of Central Park in New York.
 Dating back to megalithic times there is a tumulus near the Furry Glen, where the deer still roam (although protected) as they once did when it was a royal hunting ground.
-At the time Ireland was governed by England whose Lord Lieutenants built and occupied the vice regal lodge which is now Aras an Uachtaran, the official residence of the President of Ireland, currently Dr Mary McAleese and her family.
-Other buildings within the park that are open to the public include Farmleigh House, a former home of the Guinnesses, Ashtown Castle and the Visitor Centre, with plenty of free events throughout the year.
+At the time Ireland was governed by England whose Lord Lieutenants built and occupied the vice regal lodge which is now Aras an Uachtaran, the official residence of the President of Ireland, currently Michael D Higgins and his family.
+Other buildings within the Phoenix Park that are open to the public include Farmleigh House, a former home of the Guinnesses, Ashtown Castle and the Visitor Centre, with plenty of free events throughout the year.

 Dublin Zoo in the Phoenix Park is the oldest in Europe established in 1832 is also within the grounds and is constantly being updated to comply with modern standards of animal management and welfare.
 A popular haunt of generations of Dubliners it continues to thrive and expand.
 Just as familiar are the Peoples Garden, a more formal park with the park and the ‘hollow’ with the bandstand (free concerts during the summer) and the Victorian tearooms where you can get a nice cup of tea or an icecream for the kiddies.